Katherine Lynch: Career

 Katherine Lynch's Working Girls was her first television series.
 The three-part series was broadcast on RTÉ Two on Tuesday nights in January 2008.
 The series featured three of Lynch's characters; Singin' Bernie Walsh, Sheila Sheik and Busty Lycra.
 The comedian described it as a "hybrid" series, featuring both sketches and interaction with the general public.
 The Irish Independent referred to it as being "in the spirit of the 'comedy of cringe' vein which is so in vogue".

 Katherine Lynch's Wonderwomen began airing on 20 October 2008.
 It was the first production by WAKA TV, a company established by Lynch and Myler.
 The six-part series focused on the exploits of four characters, Singin' Bernie Walsh, Sheila Sheik and two new characters, Liz Hurley and Dalkey Dunphy Davenport.

 An Audience with Katherine Lynch followed this in December 2008, described by Irish Independent critic John Boland as "an hour-long show in which Katherine Lynch's ego was allowed to run rampant in front of an audience of minor celebrities".

 Lynch was a bainisteoir in the second series of Celebrity Bainisteoir in 2009.
 She managed Dromahair GAA in Leitrim, claiming that the passion she felt for her county was her motivation to take part in the show.
-Dromahair competed against the George Hook-managed Cuala Casements GAA of Dalkey, County Dublin in the tournament's quarter-final.
+Dromahair competed against the George Hook-managed Cuala GAA of Dalkey, County Dublin in the tournament's quarter-final.
 Upon reaching the final, she appeared alongside her opponent Derek Davis on Tubridy Tonight.

 A 2009 DVD outsold efforts by Neil Delamere and PJ Gallagher, though did not manage to outsell Des Bishop.

 Her series Katherine Lynch's Single Ladies began in January 2010, achieving a 29 per cent audience share for its first episode which featured nudity and an encounter with footballer Cristiano Ronaldo.
 Lynch appeared on The Cafe on 8 January 2010 before the show began in order to promote it.